Kamilcuk/nomad-tools/README.md

 ## watch

-`watch` is meant to watch over a job change that you type in terminal.
+`nomadtools watch` is meant to watch over a job change that you type in terminal.
 It prints all relevant messages - messages about allocation, evaluation, deployment and stdout and stderr logs from all the processes.
 Depending on the mode of operation, the tool waits until an